darunabas/biogeography-workshop/_pages/conduct.md

 * Publication of private communication without consent

 ### Consequences of Unacceptable Behavior:
 Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
 If a participant engages in behavior that violates the Biogeography and Macroecology Workshop Code of Conduct, the organizers may warn the offender or ask them to leave the event or platform.
-All violations of the Biogeography and Macroecology Workshop Code of Conduct will be reported to Texas A&M University-Corpus Christi Police.
+All violations of the Biogeography and Macroecology Workshop Code of Conduct will be reported to Tulane University Police.